-The 2018 acquisition of the Capital Commerce Center located in Tallahassee, Florida was partially financed with a non-recourse mortgage note, or the Capital Commerce Note, which was fully-secured by the Capital Commerce property.
+The 2018 acquisition of the Capital Commerce Center located in Tallahassee, Florida was partially financed with a non-recourse mortgage note, or the Capital Commerce Note, which was fully secured by the Capital Commerce property.
 The Capital Commerce Note carried a fixed interest rate of 4.5%, required monthly principal and interest payments, and was scheduled to mature in January 2033.
-The Capital Commerce Note was fully repaid as part of the sale of the Capital Commerce Center on May 28, 2021.
+The Capital Commerce Note was fully repaid in connection with the sale of the Capital Commerce Center on May 28, 2021.

 In connection with the acquisition of the SSA-Baltimore office building in 2018, a wholly-owned unrestricted subsidiary of ours assumed \$157.3 million of in-place financing.
 The assumed non-recourse mortgage note, or the SSA Baltimore Note, carried a fixed interest rate of 4.5% and required monthly principal and interest payments, with a balloon payment of \$40.0 million due at maturity in February 2034.
-The SSA-Baltimore Note was fully-secured by the SSA-Baltimore property.
-The SSA-Baltimore Note was fully repaid as part of the sale of the SSA-Baltimore property on June 29, 2021.
+The SSA-Baltimore Note was fully secured by the SSA-Baltimore property.
+The SSA-Baltimore Note was fully repaid in connection with the sale of the SSA-Baltimore property on June 29, 2021.

-On April 14, 2021, we completed an underwritten registered offering of \$450.0 million aggregate principal amount of 8.25% senior unsecured notes due 2026, or the Original 8.25% Senior Notes, which are guaranteed by our existing and future subsidiaries that guarantee the Bank Credit Facility.
+On April 14, 2021, we completed an underwritten registered public offering of \$450.0 million aggregate principal amount of 8.25% senior unsecured notes due 2026, or the Original 8.25% Senior Notes, which are guaranteed by our existing and future subsidiaries that guarantee the Bank Credit Facility.
 The Original 8.25% Senior Notes were priced at 99.0% of face value and as a result have an effective yield to maturity of 8.50%.
-We used a significant amount of the net proceeds from the offering of the Original 8.25% Senior Notes (i) to redeem all of our \$250.0 million aggregate principal amount of 5.0% senior unsecured notes due 2022, or the 5.0% Senior Notes, including the payment of the applicable "make-whole" redemption amount of \$15.5 million and accrued interest, and (ii) to repurchase \$149.0 million of our \$350.0 million principal amount of 4.625% senior unsecured notes due 2023, or the 4.625% Senior Notes, at an aggregate purchase price of \$151.2 million in privately negotiated transactions, reducing the outstanding balance of the 4.625% Senior Notes to \$201.0 million.
-In the second and fourth quarters of 2021, we purchased an additional aggregate \$27.3 million of our 4.625% Senior Notes at par in open market purchases, further reducing the outstanding balance of the 4.625% Senior Notes to \$173.7 million.
-The "makewhole" redemption amount paid in connection with the redemption of the 5.0% Senior Notes and the aggregate price paid for the 4.625% Senior Notes in excess of the principal amount of the notes repurchased resulted in charges of approximately \$19.2 million during the second quarter of 2021, including costs associated with the repurchases and the proportionate write-off of existing debt issuance costs.
-The remaining net proceeds were used to pay down a portion of the amounts outstanding under the Revolving Credit Facility and for general corporate purposes.
-We experienced increased interest expense during 2021 related to the continued accrual of interest related to the 5.0% Senior Notes until the redemption date on May 14, 2021, thereby incurring interest expense on both the Original 8.25% Senior Notes and the 5.0% Senior Notes for the 30-day notice period for redemption commencing on April 14, 2021.
+We used a significant amount of the net proceeds from the offering of the Original 8.25% Senior Notes (i) to redeem all of our previous \$250.0 million aggregate principal amount of 5.0% senior unsecured notes, which were due in 2022, or the 5.0% Senior Notes, including the payment of the applicable "make-whole" redemption amount of \$15.5 million and accrued interest, and (ii) to repurchase \$149.0 million of our \$350.0 million principal amount of 4.625% senior unsecured notes due 2023, or the 4.625% Senior Notes, at an aggregate purchase price of \$151.2 million in privately negotiated transactions, reducing the outstanding balance of the 4.625% Senior Notes to \$201.0 million.
+Following the April 2021 issuance of the original 8.25% Senior Notes, during the balance of 2021 we purchased an additional aggregate \$27.3 million of our 4.625% Senior Notes at par in open market purchases, further reducing the outstanding balance of the 4.625% Senior Notes to \$173.7 million.
+In addition, during 2022, we purchased an additional \$19.9 million of the 4.625% Senior Notes at a weighted average purchase price approximately equal to par in open market purchases, reducing the outstanding balance of the 4.625% Senior Notes to \$153.8 million as of December 31, 2022.
+The "make-whole" redemption amount paid in connection with the redemption of the 5.0% Senior Notes and the aggregate price paid for the 4.625% Senior Notes in excess of the principal amount of the notes repurchased resulted in charges of approximately \$19.2 million during the second quarter of 2021, including costs associated with the repurchases and the proportionate write-off of existing debt issuance costs.
+The remaining net proceeds from the issuance of the Original 8.25% Senior Notes were used to pay down a portion of the amounts outstanding under the Previous Revolving Credit Facility and for general corporate purposes.